bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 ## Base Arithmetic

-Similar to the HP-42S, activating the `BASE` hierarchy of menus changes the behavior of keyboard arithmetic functions.
+Similar to the HP-42S, activating the `BASE` menu folder changes the behavior of keyboard arithmetic functions.
 Specifically, the buttons `+`, `-`, `*`, `/` are re-bound to their integer counterparts `B+`, `B-`, `B*`, `B/` which perform 32-bit unsigned arithmetic operations instead of floating point